-MAS(S) is a new work by artists Tristan Shorr and Rae Champion (CONCRETE) in collaboration with artist Lomond Campbell.
+MAS(S) is a new work by artists Tristan Shorr and Rae Champion (CONCRETE) and created in collaboration with artist Lomond Campbell.

 MAS(S) is a sound art project exploring migration, refugees, war and loss through the human voice.

-A series of specifically designed generative sound sculptures guided by software and machines will turn the audio testimonies of 8 Ukrainian artists/ refugees into a multi-channel immersive sound experience, culminating into a voice siren that will call out along the British coastline, allowing audiences to actively walk the siren call together, mapping our borders.
+A series of specifically designed generative sound sculptures guided by software and machines will turn the audio testimonies of refugees into an immersive sound experience, culminating in a Voice Siren Walk that will call out along the British coastline, allowing audiences to actively walk the siren call together, mapping our borders.

 "the effects that noise possesses and passes to its subjects alter their perceptions, leave them differently and move them to action.."